GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 ## What's next

 -   Try out other Google Cloud Platform features for yourself.
-Have a look at our [tutorials](/docs/tutorials){: track-type="tutorial" track-name="internalLink" track-metadata-position="body" }.
+Have a look at our [tutorials](https://cloud.google.com/docs/tutorials).